teampds2025/Practice_2/README.md

 This project implements an automated system to forecast the likelihood of air raid alarms across various regions of Ukraine on an hourly basis.
 It serves as a functional tool designed to aid civilians in daily planning by providing advance notice of periods with heightened alarm risk.

-**Current Status:** The system is operational, featuring an automated daily pipeline for data collection, processing, prediction using a tuned machine learning model, evaluation, and forecast delivery via a web API and JSON file output.
+**Current Status:** Fully operational, providing daily automated forecasts via UI/API/JSON.

 ## Overview